gsi-upm/eurosentiment-generator/README.md

 Introduction
 ---------------------
 This tool will take several input formats and translates them to semantic formats.
-It focuses on outputting the [Marl](http://gsi.dit.upm.es/ontologies/marl) format in json-ld.
+It focuses on translating corpora to the NIF+[Marl](http://gsi.dit.upm.es/ontologies/marl) format, usin json-ld.

 Eurosentiment Generator is under heavy development.
 As of this writing, it supports: